Trying to Heal from a Bad Church Experience?

 I would blow up at family and friends, had chronic fatigue, and would get triggered in religious spaces and at social events.

-I ended up getting a Master’s degree in theology, doing 4 rounds of therapy, going in and out of various churches, conversing with many others about their church hurt, getting life coach training, and reading every trauma book I could get my hands on.
+I ended up getting a Master’s degree in theology, doing 4 rounds of therapy, going in and out of various churches, conversing with many others about their church hurt, getting certified as life coach, and reading every book on healing I could get my hands on.

 The implementation will look different for each person in their unique journey, but without these core elements, we stay stuck.